mneils-9/ac-group3-final-project/README.md

   - There are 21 columns in this dataset.

   - It will help us answer if having no fans affected home field advantage and if teams benefited from having no fans.

+- NFL scores and betting data (https://www.kaggle.com/tobycrabtree/nfl-scores-and-betting-data)

+- We were able to download this dataset from Kaggle, which the user created the dataset from a variety of sources including games and scores from a variety of public websites such as ESPN, NFL.com, and Pro Football Reference.

+-This data is collected by sports data anaylysis company.
+This dataset gives the people who are into betting in Football a better understanding and analyzing heir own statistical analysis to increase their betting outcomes.

+-There are 106 rows in the dataset.

+-There are 40 columns in this dataset.

+-This data can help us answer how did the betting change in the 2020 season compared to the past seasons.